 DZ PRIVATBANK is required to comply with the requirements in local legislation, the regulatory requirements applicable at its sites, and the German InstitutsVergV.
-Although InstitutsVergV does not apply directly to banks headquartered in Luxembourg, section 27 requires the management body of the parent company (DZ BANK, Frankfurt) to ensure compliance with the requirements of InstitutsVergV in subordinated entities and thus in group companies outside Germany, provided that this does not conflict with any company-law provisions or national rules.
+Although InstitutsVergV does not apply directly to banks headquartered in Luxembourg, section 27 InstitutsVergV requires the management body of the parent company, DZ BANK, to ensure compliance with the requirements of InstitutsVergV in subordinated entities and thus in group companies outside Germany, unless they are already subject to stricter national rules.

 DZ PRIVATBANK is therefore subject to the uniform rules for the management of remuneration derived from the DZ BANK Group's remuneration strategy and submits the related documentation about its compliance with the agreed principles to DZ BANK for review.
-As a result of this procedure, DZ PRIVATBANK applies the strictest remuneration rules at the location.
+As a result of this procedure, DZ PRIVATBANK applies the comprehensive remuneration rules that apply in all subordinated entities.

-At DZ PRIVATBANK, the remuneration of employees in the CN wage sector is governed by the prevailing collective pay agreement.
-There is also a remuneration system for employees in the NCN wage sector, a remuneration system for risk takers and, as a result of the specific statutory requirements that apply, the remuneration systems of IPConcept (Luxemburg) S.A.
+In addition to collectively negotiated remuneration at its Luxembourg offices, DZ PRIVATBANK has a remuneration system for employees in the NCN wage sector, a remuneration system for risk takers and, as a result of the specific statutory requirements that apply, the remuneration systems of IPConcept (Luxemburg) S.A.
 The latter are derived from the remuneration system for risk takers.
-The remuneration of the members of the Board of Managing Directors of DZ PRIVATBANK is set on the basis of individual contractual arrangements and is the responsibility of the Supervisory Board of DZ PRIVATBANK S.A.
+The remuneration of the members of the Board of Managing Directors of DZ PRIVATBANK is designed on the basis of individual contractual arrangements and is the responsibility of the Supervisory Board of DZ PRIVATBANK S.A.

 The remuneration systems generally apply at all locations while taking country-specific aspects into consideration, for example national legislation and provisions in a collective pay agreement.
-All offices in Luxembourg and abroad are included in a points system that is based on a systematic assessment of the importance of a role; remuneration is paid in accordance with this system.
-Under this system, all aspects of the remuneration arrangements at DZ PRIVATBANK are designed to be gender-neutral.
+All offices in Luxembourg and abroad are included in a system that is based on a systematic assessment of the importance of a role; remuneration is paid in accordance with this system.
+All aspects of the remuneration systems at DZ PRIVATBANK are designed to be gender-neutral.